 - teaching assistants all get their own private office.

 When comparison shopping, Las Cruces is far cheaper than a place such as Atlanta, or Houston.
-The TA even with tuition is enough to live in a reasonable way.
 Cheap apartments, food, and little in transportation costs.
 The work load is also far less than many places — you get enough quality teaching experience to get a job, not so much that you can’t finish your thesis.
 Many places have double our teaching load.